dmsprigg2004-source/Topology-enhanced-Video-Classification-Project/README.md

     - Extracts topological features from data
     - Contains two implimentations of concatenation-based feature fusion.
 One done by separating colour channels and one that keeps them intact

+multi_branch_fusion.py:

+    - Creates an alternate version of the baseline 3D CNN model that contains two branches.
+One for raw image frames, and another for persistence images.
+These are evaluated by the model separately and then concatenated to create a single output.

 utils.py:

     Includes several helper functions which together can do the following: